 Because stage one adrenal fatigue is treated differently than stage three, it is important to assess exactly how far it has progressed.
 This can be done with a simple saliva test to see how much cortisol you are currently producing.
-Another useful tool is an assessment test such as this one by Dr. Wilson.

 Symptoms of adrenal fatigue include: